FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-06-10-creating-a-business-logic-in-asp-net-mvc.md

 Here you see an area service called “ChartService” which is, when you collapse the whole thing, only visible to the outside through his interface (information hiding, I mentioned this in part I of this article here).
 His _Impl_-namespace contains the direct implementation.
 Everything which is connected to this service also takes place in this namespace, as long as it’s only needed there.
 In this case we have a special factory which creates the chart (interface/impl) and a very “stupid” container class “ChartData” which summarizes the data for a chart.

 Note: this could be any worker service for you.
-I just choose this one because its doing some work and looking for data in the database.
+I choose this one because its doing some work and looking for data in the database.
 So you have both things covered.

 Let’s see some code: